 2. Eat Healthy

 Many seniors do not take a healthy diet.
 They feast on junk food, however, a good diet is important no matter how old you are.
 Foods like nuts, oils and seeds, fiber, vegetables and protein will even out blood sugar, calm anxiety, boost your energy levels and reduce inflammation and joint pain.

 One of the best ways of alleviating joint pain is to get plenty of sleep and relaxation.
 This will restore your strength & energy and allow your body to repair itself naturally.
 If you have joint pain, schedule periods of rest in your day where you just kick up your feet and watch television or read a good book.

 Massage therapy from an RMT can improve circulation and reduce pain in sore joints and muscles for people with all kinds of arthritis.
 The gentle kneading of the skin will increase flexibility and be wonderfully relaxing as well.
 Do your research before choosing an RMT.
 Find a good RMT that specializes in seniors and/or joint pain.
 If you are looking for an RMT in Lynn Valley, check out Lynn Valley Massage Therapy.

 5. Stay Active

-Staying active is crucial during the winter months to not only manage your joint pain but to also maintain your flexibility.
+Staying active is crucial during the winter months to not only manage your joint pain but also to maintain your flexibility.
 Seniors should do low-impact exercises that will increase blood flow and loosen stiff joints.
-Another positive aspect of exercising regularly is losing weight which will lower impact on joints.
+Another positive aspect of exercising regularly is losing weight which will lower the impact on joints.